TomMirror/mm_bahn/README.md

 I'm not so familiar with this programming language but after checking the code of other modules I've decided to write my own extension module for the MagicMirror2 project by MichMich.
 Please feel free to contact me in case you have questions, comments or improvements.

-I?ve programmed a module (in poorely code) which shows direct relations between two german cities.
+Í've programmed a module (in poorely code) which shows direct relations between two german cities.
-The ressource is based on a ct? project shown at:
+The ressource is based on a ct' project shown at:

 https://www.heise.de/ct/ausgabe/2017-21-Echtzeitdaten-der-Deutschen-Bahn-auslesen-und-verarbeiten-3837602.html#p_2